Toni Fritsch: New Orleans Saints

-Fritsch was signed as a free agent by the New Orleans Saints in 1982, to replace an injured rookie Morten Andersen and reuniting with his former head coach Bum Phillips.
+Fritsch was signed as a free agent by the New Orleans Saints in 1982 to replace an injured rookie, Morten Andersen, and reunite with his former head coach, Bum Phillips.
 On 21 December, 1982, he announced his retirement.
-He finished with 758 points in 125 games during his 11-year NFL career, among those 317 for Dallas.
+He finished with 758 points in 125 games during his 11-year NFL career, 317 of those for Dallas.
 He led the NFL in field goal percentage three times (1977, 1979, 1980).
 His NFL record of having kicked a field goal in 13 straight playoff games was tied by Adam Vinatieri on 13 January, 2007.

 Houston Gamblers (USFL)

-In 1984, he came out of retirement to sign with the Houston Gamblers of the United States Football League and at the end of the season received All-League honours.
+In 1984, he came out of retirement to sign with the Houston Gamblers of the United States Football League and at the end of the season received all-league honours.
 He converted 42 of 50 field goals and 126 of 131 extra points for a total of 252 points in two seasons.

 Personal life

 After his retirement he worked in Europe as a sports commentator and in the world of finance, providing support to Austrian businessmen who wanted to settle in the United States.
-Even though Fritsch worked for his former Austrian football (soccer) club Rapid Vienna for one year in 1992–1993, he remained a resident of Houston throughout the rest of his life.
+Even though Fritsch worked for his former Austrian football (soccer) club, Rapid Vienna, for one year in 1992–1993, he remained a resident of Houston throughout the rest of his life.

 On 13 September 2005, Fritsch suddenly collapsed on a Vienna street after a meal at a restaurant.
 He died of heart failure at the age of 60.